Sunday, 2 June 2024

 With their tireless efforts to further iconise his image, the Sangh not only took credit for doing something for Hinduism, but also gained the legitimacy of association with one of modern Hinduism’s most revered and admired figures.

 Why then did Bengal and Tamil Nadu not turn into RSS bastions?
 What has Vivekananda to do with Gujarat which did become an RSS stronghold?
 The plain fact is, Vivekananda's religious significance had faded.
 It was the traditional seers and Sadhus who commanded veneration.
 Indeed, even Western pop-stars were turning up to sit and meditate in their Ashrams.
 It was only after lots of smart Indians got Green Cards that suddenly Vivekananda's American sojourn made him relatable.
 Otherwise he was just a bombastic Bengali.
-By contrast Swamy Prabhupada had gained lots of American and European devotees and Hindu worship in the ISKCON temples was perfectly orthodox.
+By contrast Swamy Prabhupada had gained lots of American and European devotees and Hindu worship in the ISKCON temples is perfectly orthodox.
 I recall recoiling from the sight of muscular Sadhus with blue eyes but Mum pointed out that their Sanskrit pronunciation was perfect.
 Who cares if they are White or, like Swamy Ghanananda, from Ghana?
 They are proper Pundits and, what is more, aren't just trying to make a living.
 They are passionate devotees of the Lord.

 The history of a civilisation and the history of its dominant religion must necessarily overlap.